Purchasing a property in Portugal is a relatively straight-forward process. Here we explain the fundamental points to bear in mind...

 - There are no changes, mortgages or encumbrances registered on the property.

-- There are no fiscal debts, like predial tax Contribuição Autárquica.
+- There are no fiscal debts, like Predial tax / Contribuição Autárquica.

 - The property was built in accordance with Portuguese regulations and that planning permission was granted by means of a document known as a habitation licence.